Techwolf78/Educational-Website/README.md

 installation command
 <br/>  git clone <"https://github.com/Techwolf78/Educational-Website">

+#Usage
+For Students to learn and grow by having access to wide study materials.

 ## Contributing to Educational Website

 We welcome contributions from the community!
 To contribute, follow these steps: